-The largest lakes in the Mid-Coast are Devil’s Lake (a natural lake located near Lincoln City), Valsetz Lake (formed by Valsetz Dam on the South Fork Siletz River) Olalla Reservoir (formed by Olalla Dam on Olalla Creek), and Newport Reservoir (formed by Big Creek Dam on Big Creek).
+The largest lakes in the Mid-Coast are Devil’s Lake (a natural lake located near Lincoln City), Valsetz Lake (formed by Valsetz Dam on the South Fork Siletz River), Olalla Reservoir (formed by Olalla Dam on Olalla Creek), and Newport Reservoir (formed by Big Creek Dam on Big Creek).

 Species and Habitat Needs

 The Mid-Coast has many species that spend at least part of their life cycle in water and are listed by state or federal agencies for protection or monitoring and/or identified by the Oregon Conservation Strategy (OCS) as a “species of interest.”
-Salmonids require large woody debris, deep pools, and spawning gravels.
+Salmonids require large woody debris, deep pools, and spawning gravels to adequately support the various stages of their lifecycle.
 Factors negatively impacting salmonids are low water availability (particularly in late summer and fall), impaired water quality (e.g., warm stream temperatures), and fish passage barriers (e.g., undersized culverts).
 Green and White Sturgeon are also species of interest in the Mid-Coast.
 Sturgeon are especially sensitive to estuary conditions, where they congregate during summer and fall.
 Sturgeon spawn in freshwater several times during their adult life, thus adults and juveniles are also sensitive to freshwater conditions, including stream temperature and gravel conditions.